 3-5 hours per week

-40-hour training, twice yearly court reports and collaboration with other service providers.
+40-hour training, court reports every 6 months and collaboration with other service providers.